5 Reasons Your Business Needs an Incident Response Plan (+ Free Template!)

 • They don’t want to deal with the hassle and/or don’t have the knowledge to find and implement the right security solutions.

 Does anything listed above sound familiar?
-Most businesses are surprised when reality strikes them and they must write their clients, consumers or patients a letter with the subject line: Notice of Data Security Breach.
+Most businesses are surprised when reality strikes them and they must write their clients, consumers or patients a letter with the subject line: Notice of Data Breach.

 To help you get prepared for if disaster strikes, we have created a FREE Cybersecurity Incident Response Plan template that you can implement in to your business, which you can find at the end of this post.